-- 6. In behaviour of a particular group, it is important to recognize not only a broad pattern of development but also the unique characteristics of the particular group and the circumstances that contribute to (or detract from) its development. - 7.
-The way in which a particular group develops, depends in part on such variables as the frequency with which group members - 8.
+- 6. In behaviour of a particular group, it is important to recognize not only a broad pattern of development but also the unique characteristics of the particular group and the circumstances that contribute to (or detract from) its development. - 8.
 It is generally believed that groups pass through a standard sequence ofstages.